-The Board receives ongoing education through the regular collection of news and articles of interest, structured presentations at board meetings as well as appropriate conferences and seminars.
-In 2018, the Board received presentations on the Shared Risk Plan Regulation changes, Stochastic Simulation Modeling, Asset Liability Management Study recapitulation and impacts, Sample Application of Funding Deficit Recovery Plan Under Various Funded Levels, Legal Updates and Regulatory Requirements of the NBTPP, and Enterprise Risk Management Framework.
+The Board receives ongoing education through the regular collection of news and articles of interest, structured presentations at board meetings, as well as appropriate conferences and seminars.
+In 2020, the Board received presentations on the Asset Liability Management and Asset Mix Updates, Real Estate and Private Markets, Sample Application of Funding Deficit Recovery Plan Under Various Funded Levels and an education session on ethics.